 Traditionally a carafe is a ‘vessel’ that holds liquid, typically water, wine, fruit juice or alcoholic beverages.
 Today, carafes are more likely to be used for serving water and juices.
 The shape of the container doesn’t affect its characteristics or the taste of the liquid it’s holding.
 These tend to be more ‘showy’ and decorative pieces for the table setting to appear more elegant.

 Using a carafe is more of an everyday occurrence than the more normal special occasion when using a decanter.
 Carafes have a long body and small base to accommodate large volumes of liquid.
 They, therefore, take up less space on the dining table.
 Also, when you serve wine in a carafe, it tends to be White or Rose.
 These wines don’t require to be ‘opened up’ as much when compared to Red Wine.

 Modern Wine Decanter Shapes

 There have been profound changes in how different manufacturers design and produce their decanters in recent years.
 For example, world-renowned Austrian glass manufacturer Riedel has created eye-catching wine decanters.
 These stunning pieces are fully functional decanters and centrepieces on the table, performing a ‘show’ when being used.

 What is the difference between a wine decanter and a carafe?

-To conclude, the differences between these two serving vessels is tradition, shape and style!
-Decanters are used for serving wine more so than carafes, which tend to be used for serving other liquids such as water, juices and other such beverages.
-The shape also differs, carafes have are long and straight compared to decanters which are traditionally bowl shaped with a tapered neck.
+The differences between these two serving vessels are tradition, shape, and style.
+You use a Decanter to serve wine more so than carafes, which tend to help other liquids.
+The body of a carafe is long and straight compared to decanters, traditionally bowl-shaped with a tapered neck.